scylladb/scylla-rust-driver/docs/source/load-balancing/default-policy.md

 and all nodes whose average latency is worse than `exclusion_threshold` times the global minimum average latency become penalised for `retry_period`.
-Penalisation involves putting those nodes at the very end of the query plan.
+Penalisation involves putting those nodes at the very end of the statement execution plan.
 As it is often not truly beneficial to prefer faster non-replica than replicas lagging behind the non-replicas, this mechanism may as well worsen latencies and/or throughput.